 If you are having trouble defining the storage for your precomputed values, then think about it in terms of the base case .

-The first line contain two space-separated integers describing the respective values of and .
+The second line contains space-separated integers describing the denominations of each .

 The list of coins contains distinct integers where each integer denotes the dollar value of a coin available in an infinite quantity.